misiektoja/instagram_monitor/docs/troubleshooting.md

 Either mode also expands the startup summary with the detected install method and the names of the secrets that came from the dotenv file, the environment or the configuration file.
 Secret values never appear.
 The same view names the webhook service alerts go to and whether that channel is switched on, plus the mail server that sends them with the recipient address masked.
 Each channel's own settings are indented under it.
 It also reports whether the delivery confirmations are printed and the process id, Python version and operating system the run is on.

 You can also change Verbose and Debug modes through the **Settings** page in the Web Dashboard.

+## Invalid saved settings and state

+Timing values must be finite and within the documented range.
+Normal startup checks effective timing settings before monitoring.
+A configuration syntax error reports its file, line number and parser message without echoing source text that may contain credentials.

+If a saved follower or following file has an invalid structure, monitoring stops before replacing it.
+Correct the named file or move it aside to start a fresh baseline.
+Keep a copy if you need the old history.
+Older valid records and extra trailing metadata remain accepted.